Home

 Creative, Adaptable and Enduring

 Public interest in the First Nations way of life is mounting.
-Through numerous onsite visits to Aboriginal communities from Alberta and Saskatchewan to Texas (including fourteen visits to the Native American southwest), researchers John W. Friesen and Virginia Lyons Friesen have pursued their interests in Plains Indian and Métis history.
+Through numerous onsite visits to Aboriginal communities from Alberta and Saskatchewan to Texas (including fourteen visits to the Native American southwest), the Friesens have pursued their interests in Plains First Nations and Métis history.
 Their special interests include Indigenous Spirituality and Theology, Native Legends, art and education.
 Their scholarly repertoire includes teaching, conducting workshops, and publishing.

 dynamic educators >> info